dblock/code.dblock.org/_posts/2011/2011-11-07-rendering-markdown-documents-in-rails.markdown

 comments: true
 dblog_post_id: 289
 ---
-There’s got to be a prettier way of implementing this.
+There's got to be a prettier way of implementing this.

 ![]({{ site.url }}/images/posts/2011/2011-11-07-rendering-markdown-documents-in-rails/image_19.jpg)